 About the Event

-After each discussion, participants will be invited to share their inputs via Mentimeter.
-The moderator will present the results during the workshop session, during which participants will be invited to share further comments from the floor.
-Participant inputs will be collated and summarized in a brief memo, and subsequently submitted to the Government of Spain for consideration in their Ministerial Conference design and planning processes.
+After each discussion, participants were invited to share their inputs via Mentimeter.
+Participant inputs were collated and submitted to the Government of Spain for consideration in their Ministerial Conference design and planning processes.

-This workshop will aim to foster greater collaboration within the Global Partner Network, encourage transnational and cross-sectoral solidarity around the FFP agenda, and sustain momentum in the lead up to and following the Ministerial Conference.
+This event aimed to foster greater collaboration within the Global Partner Network, encourage transnational and cross-sectoral solidarity around the FFP agenda and sustain momentum in the lead up to and following the Ministerial Conference.

 Organizers

-The workshop is jointly organized by Global Partner Network for Feminist Foreign Policy members:
+The workshop was jointly organized by Global Partner Network for Feminist Foreign Policy members:

 Spogmay Ahmed, Deputy Director, Feminist Foreign Policy Collaborative